MicrosoftDocs/win32/desktop-src/VSS/backup-components-document-contents.md

 Retrieved by writers and requesters using [**IVssComponent::GetBackupStamp**](/windows/desktop/api/VsWriter/nf-vswriter-ivsscomponent-getbackupstamp)
 </dt> </dl>
--   A backup stamp that indicates, in a writer's own specific format, the time of the last backup of one of its components' backups using a backup stamp initially set by [**IVssComponent::SetBackupStamp**](/windows/desktop/api/VsWriter/nf-vswriter-ivsscomponent-setbackupstamp)<dl> <dt>
+-   A backup stamp that indicates, in a writer's own specific format, the time of the last backup of one of its components' backups using a backup stamp initially set by <a href="/windows/desktop/api/VsWriter/nf-vswriter-ivsscomponent-setbackupstamp">IVssComponent::SetBackupStamp</a><dl> <dt>

 Stored and set by requesters for a specific component using [**IVssBackupComponents::SetPreviousBackupStamp**](/windows/desktop/api/VsBackup/nf-vsbackup-ivssbackupcomponents-setpreviousbackupstamp)
 </dt> <dt>